tronkko/js-test/README.md

 });
 ```

 Ideally, each test case would be independent of other test cases.
-However, in practice, it is often easier to set up the environment through series of test cases than to build the environment separately for each test case.
-Should you choose to do so, Js-test allows you to write dependent test cases where one test case modifies the enviroment for the next test case.

-A test module with interdependent test cases might contain
+However, in practice, the amount of initialization and cleanup logic can be greatly reduced if you set up scenarios through series of test cases who gradually build the environment.
+For example, a test module with such interdependent test cases might look like
 ```
 Test.module ('User', {
     initialize: function () {
-        // Create test user
-        this.userid = server.createUser ('Teddy Tiger');
+        this.userid = null;
-        this.user = server.getUser (this.userid);
+        this.user = null;
     },

     // Execute module test
     run: function () {

-        // Retrieve user's name
+        // Create test user and check that we receive an id this.test ('user-100.0', function () {
+            this.userid = server.createUser ('Teddy Tiger');
+            return (this.userid > 0);
+        });

+        // Now that we have an id, try to load user from server this.test ('user-101.0', function () {
+            this.user = server.getUser (this.userid);
+            return this.user;
+        });

-        this.test ('user-110.0', function () {
+        // Make sure that user name was saved properly to server this.test ('user-110.0', function () {
             return this.user.getName ();
         }, 'Teddy Tiger');

-        // Change user name
-        this.test ('user-120.0', function () {
+        // Now that user name is OK, try to change it this.test ('user-120.0', function () {
             return this.user.setName ('Bobby Tiger');
         });

-        // Make sure that name changed
+        // Make sure that name changed in memory this.test ('user-130.0', function () {
+            return this.user.getName ();
+        }, 'Bobby Tiger');

-        this.test ('user-130.0', function () {
+        // Reload user and make sure that name changed on server too this.test ('user-140.0', function () {
+            this.user = server.getUser (this.userid);
             return this.user.getName ();
         }, 'Bobby Tiger');